Optimal Volume-Sensitive Bounds for Polytope Approximation: Preliminaries

 Consider a compact convex body $K$ in $d$-dimensional space $\RE^d$ with the origin $O$ in its interior.
 A \emph{cap} $C$ of $K$ is defined to be the nonempty intersection of $K$ with a halfspace.
 Letting $h_1$ denote a hyperplane that does not pass through the origin, let $\pcap{K}{h_1}$ denote the cap resulting by intersecting $K$ with the halfspace bounded by $h_1$ that does not contain the origin (see Figure~\ref{f:widray}(a)).
 Define the \emph{base} of $C$, denoted $\base(C)$, to be $h_1 \cap K$.
 Letting $h_0$ denote a supporting hyperplane for $K$ and $C$ parallel to $h_1$, define an \emph{apex} of $C$ to be any point of $h_0 \cap K$.

 We define the \emph{absolute width} of cap $C$ to be $\dist(h_1,h_0)$.
 When a cap does not contain the origin, it will be convenient to define distances in relative terms.
-Define the \emph{relative width} of such a cap $C$, denoted $\width_K(C)$, to be the ratio $\dist(h_1,h_0) / \dist(O,h_0)$ and, to simplify notation, define $\width_K(h_1) = \width_K(\pcap{K}{h_1})$.
+We define the \emph{relative width} of such a cap $C$, denoted $\width_K(C)$, to be the ratio $\dist(h_1,h_0) / \dist(O,h_0)$ and, to simplify notation, define $\width_K(h_1) = \width_K(\pcap{K}{h_1})$.
 Observe that as a hyperplane is translated from a supporting hyperplane to the origin, the relative width of its cap ranges from $0$ to a limiting value of $1$.

-We also characterize the closeness of a point to the boundary in both absolute and relative terms.
+We also characterize the proximity of a point to the boundary in both absolute and relative terms.
 Given a point $p_1 \in K$, let $p_0$ denote the point of intersection of the ray $O p_1$ with the boundary of $K$.
 Define the \emph{absolute ray distance} of $p_1$ to be $\|p_1 p_0\|$, and define the \emph{relative ray distance} of $p_1$, denoted $\ray_K(p_1)$, to be the ratio $\|p_1 p_0\| / \|O p_0\|$.
-Relative widths and relative ray distances are both affine invariants, and unless otherwise specified, references to widths and ray distances will be understood to be in the relative sense.
+Relative widths and relative ray distances are both affine invariants.
+Throughout the paper, unless otherwise specified, \emph{widths and ray distances are understood to be relative}.